bounswe/bounswe2023group5/reports/lab_report_10.md

 - We implemented the notification for mobile functionality this week.
 - We implemented the character feature for front-end this week.
 - We implemented the promotion feature for front-end this week.
+- We implemented the recommendation feature for back-end this week.
 - We will finish the annotation implementation.
-- We will implement promotion.
+- We will implement the promotion feature.

 ## What was planned for the week?
 How did it go?
 | Description                                                                | Issue                                                           | Assignee         | Due        | PR  | Estimated Duration | Actual Duration |